Biorthogonal polynomials related to quantum transport theory of disordered wires: Asymptotic analysis for

-is a conformal mapping in a neighbourhood $D(0, \epsilon)$ around $0$ satisfying \eqref{eq:f_0_prop}, where $\epsilon > 0$ is a small enough constant.
-Moreover, we also choose the shape of the contour $\Sigma$ so that the image of $\Sigma \cap D(0, \epsilon)$ under the mapping $f_0$ coincides with the jump contour $\Gamma_{\Be}$ defined in \eqref{def:BesselContour} that is the jump contour of the RH problem \ref{RHP:Bessel} for the Bessel parametrix.
+(where the sign is $-$ in $\compC_+$ and $+$ in $\compC_-$), is a well-defined analytic function in a certain neighborhood of $0$.
+In fact, $f_0(z)$ is a conformal mapping in a neighborhood $D(0, \epsilon)$ around $0$ for small enough $\epsilon>0$.
+Moreover, we also choose the shape of the contour $\Sigma$ such that the image of $\Sigma \cap D(0, \epsilon)$ under the mapping $f_0$ coincides with the jump contour $\Gamma_{\Be}$ defined in \eqref{def:BesselContour}, which is the jump contour of the RH problem \ref{RHP:Bessel} for the Bessel parametrix.

 Let